 The Final Piece of the Puzzle

-Birds sang to each other in the trees as Yasha strode quickly along the street, the early morning chorus audible because the city was still ghostly quiet.
+irds sang to each other in the trees as Yasha strode quickly along the street, the early morning chorus audible because the city was still ghostly quiet.
 The curfew had lifted half an hour earlier but people were slow to leave their houses while the pylons still hummed an ominous warning that all was not well in Djisi.
 The constabulary checkpoints on all major roads didn’t help matters, snarling up what little traffic there was.